EASTER EGGS (and more!)

 Owen doesn't recall anyone else doing it, but that "it was something most hackers did".
 Warren states he was inspired by artists putting their names in their paintings.
 It's unknown where Michael got the idea, but Brad mentions getting the idea to include them after learning Atari programmers were putting them in their games.

 • Steve Wright (from Atari) is credited with coining the term Easter eggs (in regards to hidden surprises in video games) in a quote from an article in the 1st issue (Winter 1981) of Electronic Games magazine (pg.
 14); they later confirmed this in the December 1984 issue (pg.
 91).

-• This is the most comprehensive listing of all the presently-known facts and is continuously being revised.
+• This is the most comprehensive listing of all the presently-known facts and is continuously being revised to ensure the most accurate provenance.
 It's not my intention to take credit away from those people who first discovered some of information presented in this section (Easter eggs, tricks, bugs, etc), however, credit is only given to the earliest-known published account.
 If you know of any tricks, glitches, or hidden messages not listed here, or feel any of the info here is incorrect, email me.
 Thanks!

 Atari Video Computer System/2600

 Click the egg for info on the Easter egg contest!